 Walk

-The subpar quality of our tango is due in many ways to the insufficient walk training.
-American culture holds that learning must be fun and painless.
+The subpar quality of our tango is due in many ways to inadequate training in walking.
+American culture holds that learning must be fun and effortless.
 Our schools have the most entertaining environment and least homework.
-Our teachers do not want to bore students with dull drills, and our pupils want to get fancy before they can walk, which they think they can already.
+Our teachers do not want to bore students with repetitive drills, and our students are eager to try advanced moves before mastering the basics - believing they already know how to walk.